Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 # Understanding Network Stack Performance for Terabit Ethernet Networks

-## Overview
+### Overview

 We provide here the scripts that can be used to profile the Linux kernel TCP stack running over terabit ethernet networks.
-[Section 1](#organisation) describes the organisation of the repository. [section 2](#setup-servers) contains the steps required to setup the servers to perform profiling.
+[Section 1](#organisation) describes the organisation of the repository.
+[Section 2](#setup-servers) contains the steps required to setup the servers to perform profiling.
 This involves patching and installing an appproriate kernel, installing additional tools like `perf`, and configuring the NIC which one would like to use for the profiling.
 [Section 3](#running-an-experiment) gives a general overview of how to use our evaluation scripts.
-And finally, in [section 4](#sigcomm-2021-artefact-evaluation) you will find the necessary instructions to reproduce the results from our SIGCOMM 2021 paper.
+And finally, in [Section 4](#sigcomm-2021-artifact-evaluation) you will find the necessary instructions to reproduce the results from our SIGCOMM 2021 paper.

 ## Organisation